-Policy Due dates Students will be issued with Course Overviews and Assessment Planners each semester which will outline the course of study, all assessment items, due dates for drafts and their due date for submission Exams and orals Students must do these on the date set unless there are special circumstances. orais Parents of students who have legitimate reasons for missing an exam or oral need to contact the school BEFORE it is due.
+Policy Due dates Students will be issued with Course Overviews and Assessment Planners each semester which will outline the course of study, all assessment items, due dates for drafts and their due date for submission Exams and orals Students must do these on the date set unless there are special circumstances.
+Parents of students who have legitimate reasons for missing an exam or oral need to contact the school BEFORE it is due.
 A medical certificate is required in the event of illness.
 Students who legitimately miss an exam or oral must consult with Faculty HOD immediately on their return and complete the assessment as soon as practicable after their return.
 If a student fails to sit a test/examination, without a legitimate reason e.g. truancy, loss of credit for the semester may result.
 Assignments Students will be issued with an assignment cover sheet that includes due date for draft/s, due date for handing in plus the criteria for marking the assessment piece.
 Teachers will keep an Assessment Monitoring Checklist which will monitor and record student progress during the assignment.
+Students should request a receipt when handing in the assignment.
+They must be able to produce the receipt if the submission of their assignment is queried.
 Drafts Students will be expected to submit at least one draft copy of the assessment item approximately one week before the due date.
 Students who fail to submit a draft will not have provided evidence for possible later assessment of the task.
 Consequently, students will be required to produce evidence of work either in the lesson the draft is due or in subsequent detentions before the due date.
 Parents will be notified by phone or letter that students have failed to submit a draft and the possible consequences of this.
-Extensions of time for Students who are unable to submit an assignment on due date for legitimate reasons e.g. illness can apply for an extension. assignments The extension must be applied for from the Deputy - Junior Secondary School before the due date (forms are available from the Administration Office).
+Extensions of time for Students who are unable to submit an assignment on due date for legitimate reasons e.g. illness can apply for an extension. assignments The extension must be applied for from the Deputy - Junior Secondary School BEFORE THE DUE DATE.
+(Forms are available from the Administration Office).
 The approved extension must be handed to the teacher before or on the due date.
 Provided the assignment is then submitted on time (as indicated on the extension) there will be no penalty incurred for the late submission.
 Late or non- submission of work Students not submitting an assignment on the due date without an approved extension will have a mark awarded based on the draft or evidence of work submitted on or before the due date.
-They will be provisionally awarded a Level/Achievement based on that mark but will still be required to submit the assignment completed to a reasonable standard in order to receive credit for that semester.
+They will be provisionally awarded a Level of Achievement based on that mark but will still be required to submit the assignment completed to a reasonable standard in order to receive credit for that semester.
 Immediately after the due date the class teacher will notify parents that the assignment has not been received and the consequences of this late submission Students still needing to submit the item of assessment to meet the course requirement for the semester will have approximately one week after the original one to submit the assignment.
-Failure to meet this new due date will result in detention and withdrawal from class to complete the assessment.
-If the student still fails to submit the assessment item then parents will be informed.
+Failure to meet this new due date will result in Thursday detention and withdrawal from class to complete the assessment.
+If the student still fails to submit the assessment item then parents will be informed in writing by the Deputy - Junior School that course requirements have not been met and the student will not receive credit for that semester.